-Close to the rolling Chiltern hills, at the north-eastern edge of the village of Chalfont St Peter in Buckinghamshire, is Chalfont Dene.
+Close to the rolling Chiltern Hills, at the north-eastern edge of the village of Chalfont St Peter in Buckinghamshire, is Chalfont Dene.
 The village consists of 84 properties created to reflect the traditional Arts & Crafts build character of the Chilterns.

 The land, formerly the home of the headquarters for the epilepsy charity, the NSE, has been developed to Audley’s impeccable standards with cottages and apartments situated in a beautifully landscaped environment.
-At the centre of the village is Chalfont House, home to the outstanding facilities of the Audley Club with swimming pool, sauna, restaurant and bar/bistro as well as lounge, library and studio.
+At the centre of the village is Chalfont House, home to the outstanding facilities of the Health Club with swimming pool, sauna, restaurant and bar/bistro as well as lounge, library and studio.

 Audley Chalfont Dene is fortunate to have the lively, friendly community of Chalfont St Peter as its close neighbour.
 The village was first recorded around the 7th Century as an Anglo Saxon settlement along the River Misbourne called 'Caedeles Funta'.
 It was later mentioned in the Domesday Book of 1087.
 The population as at the 2001 census numbered some 12,939 making Chalfont St Peter one of the largest villages in the South East of England.

 Chalfont St Peter boasts many unique and interesting attractions.
 From the Chiltern Open Air Museum, which rescues and restores threatened historic buildings, to Chenies Manor House with its Tudor sunken garden and a winding hedge maze to get wonderfully lost in.
 There’s also the popular Bekonscot Model Village & Railway, the oldest of its kind in the world, first created by local resident, Roland Callingham.